1And Jesus answered and again spoke to them in parables, saying,

 7The king was enraged, and so he sent his armies and destroyed those murderers and burned their city.

-8Then he says to his slaves, ‘The wedding feast is ready, but the ones who had been invited were not worthy.
+8Then he said to his slaves, ‘The wedding feast is ready, but the ones who had been invited were not worthy.

 9Therefore, go to the main streets, and as many as you find there, invite to the wedding feast.’